-I spent the summer of 1982 teaching at the Skowhegan School of Painting and Sculpture.
-I looked closely at the buildings I saw in central Maine where the school is situated and in the end was most drawn to a covered stairway that went up the side of a two-story frame building in downtown Skowhegan.
+In the summer of 1982, while teaching at the Skowhegan School of Painting and Sculpture in central Maine, I was drawn to a covered stairway that went up the side of a two-story frame building in downtown Skowhegan.
 What attracted me was the windowed landing at the top and the oddly-slanted roof made of pieced-together metal sheeting.
 I imagined the stairs standing alone as a self-sufficient, eccentrically-shaped sliver of a building.
 Removed from its original function as an escape route or private entrance, the stairway became the vehicle for an exploration of many emotionally powerful experiences I had that summer.